 US District Court Northern

-Between 1991 – 1996, Nancy accompanied her Active Duty Army husband when he was transferred. out of state.
+Between 1991 – 1996, Nancy accompanied her Active-Duty Army husband when he was transferred. out of state.
 During those five years, she worked at Colorado Interstate Gas Company (Coastal) in Colorado Springs, Colorado where she was a senior trial attorney.
 She then worked at Westinghouse in Pittsburgh, PA. where she developed the national litigation protocol for an asbestos product used in ship building.
 Nancy’s practice area expertise spans personal injury law, but she also has a specialized focus on negligent supervision, lack of security, and ski cases.
-Her recognitions include: the designation of Super Lawyer, National Trial Lawyers Top 100, and has a top (AV) rating by Martindale.
-Nancy is the founder of the Veterans’ Services Group and she administers the firm’s mentoring and Continuing Legal Education (CLE) programs.
+She achieved multiple large, confidential, six and seven figure settlements.
+Nancy oversees the legal operations of the firm and is the founder of the Veterans’ Services Group.
+Additionally, she administers the firm’s mentoring and Continuing Legal Education (CLE) programs.